saylesss88/my-flake/README.md

 > single thing and break your system and have to start completely over.
 Be
 > careful!

-3. `initialHashedPassword`: Run `mkpasswd -m SHA-512 -s > /tmp/pass.txt`, then
+3. `initialHashedPassword`: Run `mkpasswd --method=yescrypt > /tmp/pass.txt`,
-   enter your desired password.
+   then enter your desired password.
 Use a unique password here as they are susceptible to brute force attacks.
 Example output:

 - Open the `users.nix` or wherever you need the hashed password and move your